 SEO has the highest ROI hands down.

 There you go!
-We’ve got you covered on how to start a drop shipping business.
+I’ve got you covered on how to start a drop shipping business.
 Just remember that competition is fierce.
-By applying some of the advice from this article into your own drop shipping business, you work towards building an online empire of your own.
-If you have questions along the way, feel free to get in touch with us.
+By applying some of the advice from this article into your own drop shipping business, you can work towards building an online empire of your own.
+If you have questions along the way, feel free to get in touch with me.
 Good luck!